 Before making edits to the photo, I switch to Zoner’s RAW module.
 (If you’re following along and you don’t see the RAW module, you’re not crazy—you’re just using the Home or Free editions, which don’t have RAW.)
 To make sure I see in perfect detail what I’m doing, I turn on “HQ” at the top left, for High Quality previewing.
 Only now do I start with retouching.
 Also, I never start a retouching job without knowing how I want the photo to look at the end.
 I already have that look in mind while preparing to develop the RAW.
 But there is a part of that vision—the “painting” part—that I won’t be working on until after the conversion.

 Since White Balance adjustment affects so many other things, I start my RAW fixes with White Balance—either via the Eyedropper or manually.
-Next I fix exposure.
+Next, I fix the exposure.
 I don’t worry about contrast yet, because I’ll be adjusting it in a later step.
 Converting to black-and-white is a great “cheat” for retouching, but I won’t do it here.
 But I will use a smaller cheat: I’m reducing Clarity by about 15.
 This makes the skin finer and easier to retouch.
 If I were going black-and-white, I would leave the Clarity the same or raise it a little (by 10 or less).
 For color photographs, I recommend lowering saturation by 30.
 In other words, down to 70.

 The last thing I adjust before exporting is the picture’s sharpness.
-I zoom the preview in to the 1:1 zoom level.
+I zoom the preview into the 1:1 zoom level.
 (There’s a button for this.)
-In the Sharpness controls, I set the Sharpening radius to 0.8, so that contours in the picture don’t stand out too much.
+In the Sharpness controls, I set the Sharpening radius to 0.8, so that the contours in the picture don’t stand out too much.
 Then I sharpen the picture to taste using the Sharpening Strength slider.
 When I see “artifacts,” artificial distortion in the picture, I know I’ve set sharpening too high.
 (The classic sharpening artifacts are “halos” and excessive contrast at the picture’s contours.)

 I’m now ready to develop the RAW.
 Again, I want high color depth, so I now switch over to the Global Settings tab and choose 48-bit TIFF as my output format.
 This way I can make more significant changes to the photo while still keeping a nice, constant histogram.
 That is, to put it simply, the photo will keep on looking good even after my planned edits, with no distortion.
 Also, since a TIFF file uses lossless compression, unlike JPEG, I can open it, edit it, resave it, and open it again as many times as I want without automatically reducing its quality.